Tensor product of modules over commutative semirings. #

 - tensor_product.smul.aux r = ⇑free_add_monoid.lift (λ (p : M × N), (r • p.fst) ⊗ₜ[R] p.snd)

-Given two modules over a commutative semiring R
+Given two modules over a commutative semiring R, if one of the factors carries a

-the tensor product (over R
+the tensor product (over R) carries an action of R'.

-action in the case that it is the left module which has the R'
+This instance defines this R' action in the case that it is the left module which has the R'

 action.
 Two natural ways in which this situation arises are: